CBIIT/p2p-datasci/resources.md

 * Biostars - "Bioinformatics Explained" [https://www.biostars.org/](https://www.biostars.org/)
 * Dataquest.io - interactive tutorials [https://www.dataquest.io/](https://www.dataquest.io/)

-Note that CCR's Bioinformatics Training and Education Program (BTEP) has licenses for Biostars and Dataquest available for CCR staff.
+Note that CCR's Bioinformatics Training and Education Program (BTEP) has licenses for [Biostars](https://www.biostars.org/) and [Dataquest.io](https://www.dataquest.io/) available for CCR staff.
 If you are interested in these, but are not in CCR, please contact us and we will arrange licenses for you: [NCICBIITDataScienceTraining@mail.nih.gov](mailto:NCICBIITDataScienceTraining@mail.nih.gov)

 ### NIH Listservs